Apr. 25, 2018 / Updated by Bessie Shaw to Windows 10

-It's a very nerve-wracking but also hot issue that your computer is stuck on a black screen after Windows 10 upgrade or update, like Windows 10 Fall Creators Update, Windows 10 Creators Update, Windows 10 Anniversary Update, etc. We've received lots of reports about this Windows 10 black screen of death issue, like
+It's a very nerve-wracking but also hot issue that your computer is stuck on a black screen after Windows 10 upgrade or update, like Windows 10 Creators Update, Windows 10 Fall Creators Update 1709, Windows 10 Spring Creators Update 1803, etc. We've received lots of reports about this Windows 10 black screen of death issue, like

 "updating from 8.1 to 10 from the ISO and after a few reboots it just hangs at a black screen",

 "downloading Windows 10 for a good few hours, a black screen with Windows 10 at the top and the prompt X:\Windows\System32> with a flashing icon afterwards",

 "black screen when booting my laptop after upgdating to Windows 10 Fall Creators Update",

 "Black screen after Windows 10 Anniversary update",

 "Windows 10 shows black screen after sleep",

 "Black screen when booting my computer after Windows 10 Creators Update",